fer662/klipper/docs/Config_Reference.md

 #horizontal_move_z: 5
 #   The height (in mm) that the head should be commanded to move to
 #   just prior to starting a probe operation.
 The default is 5.
+#horizontal_move_z_fine: 5
+#   The height (in mm) that the head should be commanded to move to
+#   just prior to starting a probe operation.
+The default is 5.
+#fine_adjustment_threshold: 0
+#   The height (in mm) that the head should be commanded to move to
+#   just prior to starting a probe operation.
+The default is 5.
 #max_adjust: 4
 #   Safety limit if an adjustment greater than this value is requested
 #   quad_gantry_level will abort.